I never thought I would be the sort of person who needs counselling!

 I was brought up in a middle class, strictly religious family, and life for me and my siblings was mapped out - university, good job, marriage and children - perfect replica of my parents' life.
 I worked hard and was a good girl.
 However, things started to go wrong for me just before my A-levels.
 I went for extra lessons with a neighbour and family friend once a week, which I enjoyed, as after a few weeks I felt comfortable with my tutor and we had a good relationship.
 But it started to become wierd when he started touching me; just the odd pat or stroke, nothing I could really put my finger on as really wrong, but it just seemed strange as he was much older than me and friends with my parents, and I felt uncomfortable with it.
 Things progressed, and eventually he raped me.

 I went straight home and washed until I was too sore to wash anymore.
 I didn't tell anyone.
 I felt as though I had led him on by not picking him up on the borderline things he had said and done.
 I thought we had been having a laugh, but clearly he must have thought I was giving him signals.
 Afterwards, he had been acting as if I had agreed to it all, kissing me gently on the forehead, telling me how wonderful and sexy I was.
 How could he think that when I had been shouting for him to stop, trying to push him off, hitting him and crying.
-I was really confused about what had happened and thought my parents would be furious for letting it happen.
+I was really confused about what had happened and thought my parents would be furious with me for letting it happen.
 From his reaction, I thought I must have done something to encourage it.

 I didn't know what to do next.
 I knew I wouldn't be strong enough to take legal action, so what would be the point of causing so much upset to everyone when people probably wouldn't believe me anyway?
 I decided never to tell anyone and make excuses so that I never had to go there again.
 I was terrified that I could be pregnant or have a sexually transmitted disease.
 I went to the family doctor, but when he asked me questions about protection, I burst into tears and couldn't speak.
 He got quite angry with me, saying that I shouldn't be having sex if I wasn't emotionally ready.
 It was horrible.
 If that was the reaction of a doctor, what on earth would the police say, especially as I had destroyed any evidence?